dipoahmed018/SimpleAdmin/README.md

 This should provide you with a host like this 127.0.0.1:8000, If for some reasone it's differant make sure to replace your .env configuration valriable "APP_URL" with the provided host and port

-Now You can look arount this site without any problem.
+Now You can look around this site without any problem.

 # Have a great day!